 If you believe your loved one may have a UTI, the senior needs to be examined by the doctor and have his or her urine analyzed.
 Once the infection has been treated, the incontinence should be resolved or lessened.

 As mobility decreases, incontinence can develop into an issue.
 The urge to urinate might come on suddenly and the senior may not be able to get to the bathroom quickly enough.
 This could also be an issue in the evenings, as it often takes longer to get out of bed to go to the bathroom, and arising in the middle of the night can also lead to some confusion.

-For older adults with mobility issues, an in-home assessment from one of our home care experts can help offer suggestions.
+For older adults with mobility issues, an in-home assessment from one of our experts in home care Folsom and surrounding area families trust can help offer suggestions.

 Certain drugs, including diuretics, increase the level of urine produced, causing an increased urge to urinate.
 If your loved one is on a medication that boosts urine production, it is important to keep this in mind when the person has to leave the home or is not close to a readily accessible bathroom.

-At Live Well at Home, we understand how UTIs, senior incontinence, and other elderly health issues can influence quality of life.
+At Live Well at Home, a top-rated provider of home care Folsom and surrounding area residents rely on, we understand how UTIs, senior incontinence, and other elderly health issues can influence quality of life.
 Our highly trained Carmichael senior care team provides a wide range of home care services, including ambulation and toileting assistance, medication reminders, bathing and grooming assistance, and more, to help your senior loved one live his or her best life.
-Contact us today at 800-478-1209 for more information about how we provide the kind of home care assistance Carmichael and the surrounding area families recommend most.
+Contact us today at 800-478-1209 for more information about how we provide the kind of home care Folsom and the surrounding area families recommend most.
 To learn more about all of the areas we serve in California, please visit our Service Area page.